UnCoqui/TA100-GitFlowWebsite/4_CloneWebsite.md

 # Team Web Site!!
 For our team project we will work on a website that will NOT be publicly available.
 It will only run locally on your invidual machines.

 This repository will be a simple web page that everyone contributes to.
 Contribution will be limited to adding personal info to the website.
-Please note that letters in <italics> are examples and % is the Terminal prompt.
+Please note that letters in between greater than and less than ( `<example>` ) are examples and `%` is the Terminal prompt.